-professional to be a fiduciary of the retirement account.7 This automatic status has never been part of the Department's construct before the issuance of the Proposed Rule.
+Further, when a financial professional has investment discretion over any of the retirement investor's assets, including personal assets, the Proposed Rule would automatically consider the professional to be a fiduciary of the retirement account.
+This automatic status has never been part of the Department's construct before the issuance of the Proposed Rule.